quakelive-server-standards/quakelive-server-standards/_myservers/README.md

 There are predefined files which are ready to use which you can choose from before creating your own list.
 Take a look into the carefully drafted [standard](https://github.com/quakelive-server-standards/quakelive-server-standards/tree/master/workshop/standard) files which there is one for every game type but also take a look into the [evolved](https://github.com/quakelive-server-standards/quakelive-server-standards/tree/master/workshop/evolved) ones.

 Once you are ready to search the Steam Workshop by yourself, create a `workshop.txt` file inside your `_myservers` directory, fill it with id's and mount it into the container.
-[Here](https://github.com/quakelive-server-standards/quakelive-server-standards/tree/master/workshop) you will Workshop item lists, a script do download an item onto your harddrive and other stuff.
+[Here](https://github.com/quakelive-server-standards/quakelive-server-standards/tree/master/workshop) you will find Workshop item lists, a script do download an item onto your harddrive and other useful things.

 When your choice of Workshop items was a success because your players love it, [contribute](https://github.com/quakelive-server-standards/quakelive-server-standards/tree/master/workshop#participate) it back to the Quake Live Server Standards repository.